reddtoric/CprNow/README.md

 # CPR Now

 Chest compression-only CPR assistant for mobile.
+Assisting user with audio and visual cues in 2 button presses.
+Available for USA/Canada.

 **Features:**